 Unfortunately, this means that pedestrians can become gravely injured if they are involved in an accident.
-If you were hurt while walking and want to discuss taking legal action with a pedestrian accident lawyer in Horsham, contact the Law Offices of Greg Prosmushkin, P.C. to discuss building a legal case for the civil courts.
+If you were hurt while walking and want to discuss taking legal action with a pedestrian accident lawyer, contact the Law Offices of Greg Prosmushkin, P.C. to discuss building a legal case for the civil courts.

 Pedestrian accident facts and statistics

 According to data published by the National Highway Traffic Safety Administration:

 - 5,977 pedestrians were killed in accidents in 2017 (more than 16 people per day)

 - Pedestrians made up 16 percent of all traffic-related fatalities that year

 - Three-quarters of pedestrian accident deaths took place during the dark hours (night and early morning)

 - 80 percent of these happened in urban areas, 20 percent in rural areas